 Tolerances in Gold Karat Quality Ratings

 When it comes to how much gold is in your jewelry, no two pieces are identical.
-The FTC monitors these minor variations in gold content to ensure products receive proper labelling within a certain scale of purity.
+The FTC monitors these minor variations in gold content to ensure products receive proper labeling within a certain scale of purity.

 This could mean that the exact percentage of gold reflected in your payment may differ slightly from the upper end of a karat rating’s threshold.
 Visit MJSA for more information on tolerances in gold jewelry.

 What If a Three-Digit Number or a “C” is Stamped Underneath?

-Karat ratings differ based on the country an item’s given origin.
+Karat ratings differ based on the country of an item’s given origin.
 Most European jewelers use three-digit numbers to specify the percentage of gold in their jewelry.
 You may also come across a “C”, which means “carat”, similar to the karat rating (K) in the U.S.

 This “C” on the underside of your gold jewelry shouldn’t be confused with the carat designation that the FTC requires for diamond sales in the U.S.

 Checking your jewelry for karat markings and production hallmarks is a good starting point to find out how much gold content it has, or if it contains any at all.
 Unfortunately, there are companies out there that will intentionally sell you fake gold.
 To truly know the value of your gold jewelry, you can sell your jewelry to Garfield Refining.